A Lagrangian Perspective on the Growth of Midlatitude Storms: The Lagrangian response to the full atmospheric mean state

+Although barotropic properties of the mean flow are known to have a profound influence on the dynamics of storms \citep{Lorenz1955,James1987,Riviere2013,Chemke2022}, which is supported by the difference in growth between storms in different locations relative to the jet (Fig.~\ref{fig:prop_corr}), they are rarely considered when assessing the storm track response to climatic forcing.
+Therefore, in this section, the influence of the barotropic shear of the mean flow on storm growth is systematically studied, and compared to the influence of the baroclinic properties.

-The variability in LGR and GT for clusters with different spatial layouts of baroclinicity (Fig.~\ref{fig:prop_corr}b,c,f,g) suggest that the horizontal gradients of the mean flow, referred to as barotropic shear, significantly influence the growth of cyclones and anticyclones.
-This observation is supported by the results of previous studies \citep[e.g.,][]{Lorenz1955,James1987,Riviere2013}.
-Therefore, in this section, the importance of the barotropic shear rates ($\widehat{\text{CK}}_{x}$, and $\widehat{\text{CK}}_{y}$) is assessed and compared to the effect of baroclinic shear rates ($\widehat{\text{CP}}_{x}$, and $\widehat{\text{CP}}_{y}$), as defined in Eq.~\ref{eq:CP} and \ref{eq:CK}.
-The response of LGR and GT to each shear rate component is quantified by sorting cyclones and anticyclones based on the composite average shear rates they experienced during their growth stage and studying the resulting differences in the average LGR and GT.
-Additionally, a 4-dimensional linear model is fitted to assess quantitatively the relative importance of each shear term (see Sec.~S1).
+The shear rates (Sec.~\ref{subsec:Energetic-Perspective}) quantify the barotropic and baroclinic properties of the mean flow.
+Barotropic properties are measured using $\widehat{\text{CK}}_{x}$, and $\widehat{\text{CK}}_{y}$, which are proportional to horizontal shear (Eq.~\ref{eq:CK}), while baroclinic properties are quantified by $\widehat{\text{CP}}_{x}$, and $\widehat{\text{CP}}_{y}$, which are proportional to vertical shear (Eq.~\ref{eq:CP}).
+The response of storms' growth to each shear component is analyzed by sorting cyclones and anticyclones based on the composite and temporal average shear rates during their growth stage and examining the resulting differences in LGR and GT (Sec.~\ref{subsec:Storm-tracking}).
+Additionally, a 4-dimensional linear model is fitted to quantify the relative importance of each shear rate term (see Sec.~S1).

+The discussion begins by examining the frequency at which storms experience different conversion rates.
+It then explores the influence of shear rates on LGR, which is identified as the most complex aspect, following a structured approach.
+First, the effect of baroclinic characteristics on cyclones is analyzed, followed by an investigation of the barotropic characteristics.
+This is then extended to assess the relative importance of baroclinic versus barotropic properties before comparing the differences between cyclones and anticyclones.
+After addressing these aspects, the impact on GT is analyzed.
+Finally, the findings are synthesized into a comprehensive summary of how baroclinic and barotropic properties influence storm growth.